jundalisay/spblist/content/en/research/newton/principia/book-3/vortices.md

 - cannot be accounted for by the hypothesis of vortices as axes because coments have very elliptical orbits
 - have a freedom that is incompatible with the notion of a vortex

-> *Superphysics Note: Newton obviously didn't understand Descartes' explanation for comets
+{{< n n="Newton obviously didn't understand Descartes' explanation for comets.
+Yes, Descartes made a mistake in the speed of comets beyond Pluto, but that doesn't mean his entire system is wrong." >}}

 Bodies thrown in our air experience air resistance.
 Withdraw the air and the resistance ceases.